apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**First on CNN: Federal prosecutors file new criminal case against Hunter Biden**
+**"Will Turn Beirut Into Gaza If...": Netanyahu's Warning To Hezbollah**

-You can read more about it [here](https://www.cnn.com/2023/12/07/politics/hunter-biden-criminal-case/index.html).
+You can read more about it [here](https://www.ndtv.com/world-news/israel-hamas-war-will-turn-beirut-into-gaza-if-netanyahu-stern-warning-to-hezbollah-4644410).

 ## Requirements
 - Python 3.8